-During the three months ended June 30, 2023, the Company assigned the intangible assets originally acquired in connection with the Company's acquisition of Bannerfy in fiscal year 2021, to the original sellers, as described at Note 3.
-The Bannerfy Acquisition was treated for tax purposes as a nontaxable transaction and, as such, the historical tax bases of the acquired net assets and assumed liabilities, net operating losses, and other tax attributes of Bannerfy carried over, with no step-up to fair value of the underlying tax bases of the acquired net assets.
+In June 2023, the Company assigned the intangible assets originally acquired in connection with the Company's acquisition of Bannerfy in fiscal year 2021, to the original sellers, as described at Note 3.
+The Bannerfy Acquisition was treated for tax purposes as a nontaxable transaction and, as such, the historical tax bases of the acquired assets and assumed liabilities, net operating losses, and other tax attributes of Bannerfy carried over, with no step-up to fair value of the underlying tax bases of the acquired net assets.
 The acquisition method of accounting included the establishment of a net deferred tax liability resulting from book tax basis differences related to assets acquired and liabilities assumed on the date of acquisition.
 When an acquisition of a group of assets is purchased in a transaction that is not accounted for as a business combination under ASC 805, a difference between the book and tax bases of the assets arises.
 ASC 740, "Income Taxes," ("ASC 740") required the use of simultaneous equations to determine the assigned value of the asset and the related deferred tax asset or liability.
-As a result of the disposal of the Bannerfy intangible assets, the Company fully amortized the related remaining net deferred tax liability, resulting in a \$313,000 tax benefit reflected in the condensed consolidated statement of operations for the three and six months ended June 30, 2023.
+As a result of the disposal of the Bannerfy intangible assets, the Company fully amortized the related remaining net deferred tax liability, resulting in a \$313,000 tax benefit reflected in the condensed consolidated statement of operations for the nine months ended September 30, 2023.